Samuelschoeberl/ATLA_Campaign/Player Root/Rules/Bending Rules/Earth/Earthbending Moves/glass fruit bending/Soulseed Harmonic Seal.md

 - **Duration:** Lasts until stopped concentrating or for 1 hour.

 - **Effect:**
-	- As the air vibrates with a cleansing energy as creatures of your choice within radius gain 10 * X [[General Armor]]
+	- As the air vibrates with a cleansing energy as creatures of your choice within radius gain 10 * X [[General Armor Definition]]
 	- If X ≥ 15, the seal also protects against being [[Immobilised]]